Find Trade Colleges

 Life As a Traffic Technician

-Occupation Description Conduct field studies to determine traffic volume, speed, effectiveness of signals, adequacy of lighting, and other factors influencing traffic conditions, under direction of traffic engineer.
+Traffic Technician Job Description Conduct field studies to determine traffic volume, speed, effectiveness of signals, adequacy of lighting, and other factors influencing traffic conditions, under direction of traffic engineer.

 • Lay out pavement markings for striping crews.

-What Every Traffic Technician Should Know
+Things a Traffic Technician Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.